ethereum-attestation-service/eas-docs-site/docs/tutorials/gas-efficiency.md

 Finally, you can also include an optional tip (priority fee) to incentivize validators to prioritize your transaction.
 The **total transaction fee** would then be the sum of the estimated base fee and the tip.

 :::info Did you know gwei are also called Shannons?
-Shannon, is a unit of information named after Claude Shannon, an american mathematician and cryptographer known as the “the father of information theory”.
+Shannon, is a unit of information named after Claude Shannon, an american mathematician and cryptographer known as “the father of information theory”.
 It’s an alternative name for gwei to honor Shannon’s contributions to the field of information theory.
 1 shannon = 1 gwei.
 :::

 ## Choosing the ABI Types for your Schema